Skip to page content

 Everything here is an example, a place to start.
 Your own --base and --prose don’t need to be both sans-serif and serif.
 See setting font stacks for more information.

-The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between --base and --prose in this main content area.
+The Baselayer docs make use of JavaScript and some extra CSS to enable a demo toggle, so that you can switch between --base and --prose in this main content area — see main menu.

 Font stack usage in Baselayer:

-• The base font stack is set in the <body> tag (in base.css) and via the t-base utility class.
+• The base font stack --ff-base is set in the <body> tag and via the t-base utility class.
+It is also set on form inputs and on heading tags (using --h-ff: inherit; so that you can override and set a different heading typeface).

-• The prose is only available via the t-prose utility class
+• The prose is only available via the t-prose utility class.
+Employ it on your <article> tag, or wherever you need.

 • The monotype is available via the <code>, <kbd>, and <samp> HTML tags, and in the t-mono utility class.